 MIPIM now spans some 1.1 million square feet in Cannes; the original stands occupied just 84,000 square feet in the festival hall.
 Here, I was fortunate to have as my guide Gene Kohn, of Kohn Pedersen Fox Architects (KPF), the éminence grise of MIPIM, who began attending in 1991 after hearing that Bernardo Fort-Brescia, of Arquitectonica, had gotten two projects here.
 I worked at KPF years ago and have fond memories of the firm.
 Walking around with Gene, who is a bona fide celebrity here, gave an insight into the workings of MIPIM.
 It’s a schmoozefest, a networking event in the digital age, bringing the global marketplace back to the scale of human interaction.
 All the players—developers, investors, brokers, bankers, marketing firms, and architects—socialize, catch up with one another, and learn about new opportunities.
 Architects are poorly represented; those who attend mostly hail from the elephantine corporate firms with initialed monikers (SOM, HOK, HKR, et al.) and European companies that have lately been behaving like the mergers-and-acquisitions departments of the financial world.
 RMJM, for example, has bought Hillier (no small potato itself), and Aedas has absorbed Davis Brody Bond.
 (KPF seems quaint for having actual living partners.)

 On the main level of the hall, grandstands exhibited the latest development projects of the great cities of Europe in over-the-top displays that recalled automobile and boat shows.
 Looking to attract investors, especially in the Russian sections, stunning, leggy Bond-type “hostesses” stood beside models of turgid towers.
 These statuesque Amazons caressing the tops of luminous erections were a perfect pairing of sex and real estate.
-As in the AMC drama Mad Men, time at MIPIM has stood still since 1960.
+As in Mad Men, time at MIPIM has stood still since 1960.
 Metrosexuals need not apply.

 London, Paris, Rome, Moscow, St. Petersburg, Hamburg, and Berlin all had gigantic displays.
 A model half the size of a basketball court depicted the city of London.
 I had to wonder: Where was New York?
 Even just to attract euros, it would behoove Mayor Bloomberg to drop the provincialism and dispatch the city’s planning director, Amanda Burden, to represent La Grande Pomme.